oscarmoore38/PID-Controller/README.md

 In my main loop, I originally disabled interrupts and then did real work before re-enabling them (RPM math).
 I learnt this isn't best practice, and you should keep the interrupts-off window minimal.

 **Atomic snapshot for encoder counts**
-I created a race condition by reading `pulseCount` and resetting it outside the same interrupts-off section.
-An ISR could fire between those operations, corrupting the measurement window.
-The fix was to copy and reset the counter inside a single interrupts-off block, then compute RPM afterward.
+I created a race condition by copying `pulseCount` and resetting it outside the same interrupts-off section.
+An interrupt could fire between the copy and the reset, which would cause pulses to be lost (and the RPM calculation to be wrong for that window).
+The fix was to copy and reset the counter inside a single interrupts-off block, then compute RPM afterward using the local copy.

 **Nano bootloader and baud rate mismatch**
 Initial uploads failed with `avrdude: stk500_recv(): programmer is not responding`.
 The fix was setting `board = nanoatmega328new`, which uses the 115200 baud bootloader.
 Baud, as I learnt, is simply the data rate on the serial line, and both sides must match.